mysociety/alaveteli/docs/installing/deploy.md

 Back on the server:

-* copy the following config files from the temporary copy of Alaveteli you made at the begining (perhaps in your home directory) to the `shared` directory that Capistrano just created on the server:
+* copy the following config files from the temporary copy of Alaveteli you made at the beginning (perhaps in your home directory) to the `shared` directory that Capistrano just created on the server:
    * `general.yml`
    * `database.yml`